Rochdale child sex abuse ring: Review of police actions

 On 13 March 2015, Greater Manchester Police apologised for its failure to investigate child sexual exploitation allegations more thoroughly between 2008 and 2010.
 The apology was made after a review by the Independent Police Complaints Commission "examined the conduct and actions of 13 officers who were involved in Operation Span and the policing of Rochdale Division."
 Operation Span was the investigation launched in December 2009 into allegations made against the individuals who were convicted in 2012, and others.
 Assistant Chief Constable Dawn Copley said that, at the time of the earlier investigation, "there was a strong target driven focus, predominantly on serious acquisitive crime.
 At best this was distracting for leaders and influenced the areas that resources were focused on".
 She said that seven officers had been served with misconduct notices, but no further disciplinary action would be taken against them.
 Copley said: "We apologise to the victims and we give them our assurance that lessons have been learned, changes have been made and we are determined to use this to continue making improvements."

-One of the seven officers retired without any sanctions being taken, even though his misconduct was found to have warranted disciplinary action.
+Of the seven officers who were served notices of misconduct, the only one who was found to have warranted disciplinary action retired before it could be brought.

+National Audit on Group-based Child Sexual Exploitation and Abuse

+On 16 June 2025 the government published the National Audit on Group-based Child Sexual Exploitation and Abuse that had been carried out by Baroness Louise Casey.
+The Rochdale cases are referenced within the report but only one of the successful prosecutions is mentioned.
+The report noted the reluctance of Rochdale Council and Greater Manchester Police to cooperate with the review team on past events.

+Casey, who had previously rejected the idea, called for a national inquiry.
+She said she had changed her mind due to the failure of many local councils to set up their own inquiries and the reluctance of some organisations to talk to her own investigators.
+The Prime Minister Keir Starmer announced two days before the report was published that there would be a full national statutory inquiry into grooming gangs.